Austin Construction Accident Lawyer

 - Struck-by incidents: These involve workers being hit by falling tools, building materials, or moving vehicles.

-- Caught-in/between accidents: Occurs when workers are trapped between machinery, equipment, or collapsing structures.
+- Caught-in/between accidents: Occur when workers are trapped between machinery, equipment, or collapsing structures.

-- Machinery accidents: Involves equipment like forklifts, cranes, bulldozers, or nail guns malfunctioning or being improperly used.
+- Machinery accidents: Involve equipment like forklifts, cranes, bulldozers, or nail guns malfunctioning or being improperly used.

 - Trench collapses: A serious hazard in excavation work that can bury workers under tons of soil.